joshbegley/nyt-latest/README.md

 `Herbstreit — a Centerville, Ohio, native — graduated from Ohio State after playing with the Buckeyes from 1989 to 1992.`\
 https://nytimes.com/athletic/6077036/2025/01/21/kirk-herbstreit-ohio-state-notre-dame-emotional-comments-cfp/

-**Goran Ivanisevic quits as Elena Rybakina's coach after return of suspended coach Stefano Vukov**\
+**Goran Ivanisevic quits as Elena Rybakina's coach after the suspended Stefano Vukov returns to team**\
 `The world No. 6 announced her partnership with Novak Djokovic's former coach just two months ago.`\
 https://nytimes.com/athletic/6031809/2025/01/21/goran-ivanisevic-quits-elena-rybakina-coach-stefano-vukov/